quirine/ExperimentalHuts/README.md

 * `Scripts` contains code to simulate and fit the model
 * `./Runfiles` contains scripts to reproduce all runs described in the manuscript.
 Calls scripts from the `Scripts` folder
 * `./Processingfiles` contains scripts to process the results and create figures.
-It assumes `Output` is saved at same level as `Scripts` and save figures in the `Figures` folder.
+It assumes `Output` is saved at same level as `Scripts` and saves figures in a `Figures` folder.

 ### Scripts folder

 The scripts in this folder are used to fit the modeling framework to simulated data as well as the experimental hut data.
 The outputs of these exercises are given in [https://osf.io/xtmy7/](https://osf.io/xtmy7/) and are processed using the scripts in the Processing folder.

-These scripts for simulations and model fitting were performed on the University of Notre Dame's Center for Research Computing cluster [http://crc.nd.edu](http://crc.nd.edu).
-Processing of outputs was done on desktop comuputer (Mac OSX)

-To run a test on simulated data and to run the algorithm once on real data for baseline, high, and low dosage, run:
+To run a test on simulated data and to run the algorithm on real data for baseline, high, and low dosage, run:

 * `Main.Manuscript.SR.R`, which calls the files below